Tong-Man/Recalbox_10-_CLCD_I2C/README.md

 ## Credits

+* Updated version of the recalbox 4.1 (10 years old) from Choum28 : <https://github.com/Choum28/Recalbox-Clcd>
 * Original version of the recalbox script from Godhunter74
 * Original project for retropie from zzeromin <https://github.com/zzeromin/RetroPie-Clcd>
 * Thanks to zzeromin smyani, zerocool, GreatKStar